How to get the Most out of Your GRAM Visit

 When we went during the day, it was no problem finding a metered space right next to the museum.
 When we went in the evening, we parked at the garage at 99 Monroe.

 3 – Food & Drinks & Food Trucks

 Because of the sensitive nature of the artwork, snacks and drinks (including water) are not permitted in the galleries.

 When you and your kids are ready for a snack break, you can head to one of three areas: the spacious front lobby, where there are plenty of soft couches and low tables; outside on the large front patio facing Rosa Parks Circle (also a great area for kids to run around and burn off some energy); and in the hall in front of the Museum Store (turn left after the welcome desk), where you’ll find tables and chairs facing huge windows.

-Though there isn’t a cafe or restaurant inside the GRAM, there are plenty of kid-friendly food options close by, that would make for a great pre- or post- museum outing with the kids.
+If it’s not food truck day, there are still plenty of kid-friendly food options close by, that would make for a great pre- or post- museum outing with the kids.
 These include: Dog Pit, Subway, and Panera Bread, as well as Thai, Mexican, and Mediterranean restaurants.

 Our kids really enjoyed finishing our trip to the museum with a frozen yogurt treat at Sweet Yo’s, located just across the street.
 Mad Cap Coffee is also right around the corner to the back, for parents who need a little pick-me-up!

 I found this very useful for bringing along my 2 year old, who is at just the age where he wants to explore, but doesn’t understand why he can’t touch everything.
 Being able to strap him into the stroller when he got too rowdy was key!